How Much Is a Lawyer for a Felony Case?

 Did Your Case Go to Trial?

-If you decide to go to trial, then it costs much more than if you accepted a plea deal.
+If you decide to go to trial, criminal trial costs can be high.
+This will cost much more than if you accepted a plea deal.

 It takes a tremendous amount of time to prepare for trial.
 Witnesses need to be prepared, exhibits must be created, and a lawyer needs to develop a trial strategy.